joshrap67/Splitter/README.md

 When choosing this option, the user must supply a minimum wavelength and a maximum wavelength.
 Single files can be made over and over until the user types in a specific key word to exit this mode.
 Files are placed directly into the output directory.

-The files within this folder have the following schema:
+The files have the following schema:

 minimumWavelengthOfFile_maximumWavelengthOfFile